 Planning for a dream honeymoon destination?
 Looking out for a great destination that fits into your budget?
 Well! if you are high on love and low on budget, don’t fret, we have got a picturesque destination where all your honeymoon dreams can actually come true.
 How?
-With Maldives Honeymoon Packages you can unleash a world of whole new opportunities where the fun never ends.
+With Maldives Tour Packages you can unleash a world of whole new opportunities where the fun never ends.
 So, let’s get started and kick off a great holiday in Maldives.

 Let’s get into it:

 Depending on your budget, there are two ways you can enjoy a great holiday in Maldives; either hit the traditional resort route or the backpacker style.
 But, if you are visiting Maldives for the very first time, it is best to book your holiday through a trusted travel agent.
 This will spare you from the hassles of planning itineraries, searching for a food accommodation, and finding the true value for your money.
 However, before finalizing your trip, make sure to have a check on travel agent’s client reviews, service quality and obviously price.

 Best time to visit Maldives

 Maldives experiences temperature ranging between 29-31 Degrees Celsius throughout the year.The months in between November to April experiences more tourist inflow.
 May to Octoberis the wet season and the most expensive months are between December and March.